ragrawal/notes/math.md

 ## PCA

-* PCA can be used to find similar vectors in an rank deficient matrix.
-This is what is used in spectral clustering.
+* The central idea of PCA is to retrain maximum variance in the dataset with minimal number of dimensions.
+This is achieved by transforming given dataset to a new vector space (principal components) which are uncoorelated.

 ## Spectral Clustering